-In August 2016, the FASB issued ASU No. 2016-15, which addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments, which addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-Early adoption is permitted including adoption in an interim period.
-The Company is currently in the process of evaluating the impact of this new pronouncement on its Statements of Cash Flows.
+The adoption of this standard is not expected to have a material impact on the Company's Consolidated Statements of Cash Flows.